JennyList/camera-monopod-handle/readme.md

 ## In Use:

 I've now used this with everything from small 35mm cameras through mirrorless digital and DSLR cameras, to 8mm moive cameras.
-It suits my video style, but if there's an addition I may make in the future a provision for a Bluetooth trigger.
+It suits my video style, but if there's an addition I may make in the future its a provision for a Bluetooth trigger.

 ![The handle in use with a Canon mirroless camera, photographing the Hackaday website on a laptop screen.](monopod-canon-hackaday.jpg)